Unit I · Vasai Phata Production Floor

 Expertise and Experience

 Aero Enterprises Unit I Vasai Phata operates a 6-machine welding division comprising 4 multi-process inverter welding units capable of MIG, TIG, and ARC processes and 2 resistance spot welders.
-The division welds MS IS 2062, SS 304 and 316, GI IS 277, aluminium, brass, and copper across structural weldments, precision thin-gauge assemblies, modular fabrication, and high-volume spot-welded hardware components.
-Welding at Unit I is not a standalone service — it is an integrated production stage where laser-cut and press-brake-formed components from the same floor are assembled and welded before entering the 7-tank powder coat pre-treatment line.
-Every weld joint that carries structural load is visually inspected and dye penetrant tested before the component proceeds to finishing.
-No structural weld joint is concealed under powder coat without pre-coat inspection at Unit I.
+The division welds MS IS 2062, SS 304 and 316, GI IS 277, aluminium, brass, and copper across structural weldments, precision thin-gauge assemblies, modular fabrication, and high-volume spot-welded hardware.
+Welding at Unit I is an integrated production stage where laser-cut and press-brake-formed components are assembled and welded before entering the 7-tank powder coat pre-treatment line.
+Every structural weld joint is visually inspected and dye penetrant tested.

 Why Our Process Wins

-The most common welding failure mode in sheet metal fabrication is not the weld itself.
-It is the sequence and fixturing decision made before the first arc is struck.
-A component welded without adequate fixturing distorts during the weld thermal cycle and cannot be corrected after the weld cools without introducing residual stress that reduces fatigue life.
-At Aero Enterprises Unit I, every welded assembly is fixtured before welding begins.
-Weld sequence is defined to minimise heat accumulation and thermal distortion.
+The most common welding failure mode is not the weld itself; it is the sequence and fixturing decision made before the first arc is struck.
+A component welded without adequate fixturing distorts during the weld thermal cycle.
+At Aero Enterprises Unit I, every welded assembly is fixtured before welding.
+Weld sequence is defined to minimise heat accumulation.
 On thin-gauge CR IS 513 below 1.5mm, stitch welding sequences with controlled inter-pass cooling are mandatory.
-On GI IS 277, ventilation and respiratory protection protocols are enforced because zinc vaporises at welding temperature and zinc fume fever is a direct health risk without extraction.

 MIG welding MS sheet metal structural frame at Aero Enterprises Unit I Vasai Phata — industrial welding services Vasai